kubernetes/community/contributors/design-proposals/admission_control.md

 This proposal documents the basic design, and describes how any number of admission control plug-ins could be injected.

-Implementation of specific admission control strategies are handled in separate documents.
+Implementation of specific admission control strategies is handled in separate documents.

 ## kube-apiserver